aeternity/protocol/channels/ON-CHAIN.md

 - `amount`: amount of tokens withdrawn
 - `ttl`:
 - `fee`:
-- `state_hash`: the root hash of the channel state tree after the withdraw had been applied
+- `state_hash`: the root hash of the channel state tree after the withdraw had been applied; This is not validated, just kept in the channel's object
 - `round`: the internal channel's round that applies the withdraw
 - `nonce`: the `to` account nonce